eightnineight/react-render/README.md

 ```
 NOTE:
 You should not use promise/async/await in ReactRender
-layout override function, that's not a good pattern,
+render override function, that's not a good pattern,
 keep simple, just use React as simple GUI output library.

 You also should not continue using React's useState/useEffect